 They further explain that: “A Passive House is a building, in which thermal comfort (ISO 7730) can be provided solely by post-heating or post-cooling of the fresh air flow which is required for good indoor air quality (DIN 1946) without using recirculated air in addition.”

-Here is a fun fact: according to PHI, the passive house principle has not been “invented” but rather discovered, and that the first fully functioning passive house was actually a polar ship called the “Fram of Fridtjof Nansen” in 1883.
+Here is a fun fact: according to PHI, the passive house principle has not been “invented” but rather discovered.
+The first fully functioning passive house was actually a polar ship called the “Fram of Fridtjof Nansen” in 1883.

 PHIUS